chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

       set insertion prn seed                             = 19
     end

 Restart files are written once the packing ends.
-The restart files are used to start the DEM simulation with the imposed rotating boundary condition.
+Using these restart files we can run the rotating drum simulation the end of the packing simulation.

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The particles are mono-dispersed with a radius of 0.0015 m and a density of 2500 kg/m3, respectively.
+The particles are mono-dispersed with a radius of 0.0015 m and a density of 2500 kg/m\ :sup:`3`.
 All other particles' physical parameters are taken arbitrary and should be changed based on the physical properties and the experimental values.
+Both parameters files have the same physical properties.

 .. code-block:: text